The Complex Commercial Litigation Law Review: France

 Pre-contractual negotiations may be initiated, conducted and terminated freely but must be conducted in good faith.10

-Any misconduct carried out in the course of negotiations may trigger a claim for compensation by the alleged victim.
-However, the amount of damages may not include the loss of benefits expected from the aborted contract nor the loss of opportunity to get these benefits.11 Only damages such as the costs incurred for the negotiations can be retrieved.
+Any misconduct carried out in the course of negotiations may trigger a claim for compensation by the alleged victim; however, the amount of damages may not include the loss of benefits expected from the aborted contract nor the loss of opportunity to get those benefits.11 Only damages such as the costs incurred for the negotiations can be retrieved.